SanderVocke/shoopdaloop/INSTALL.md

 #### AppDir / AppImage (Linux)

 During the in-tree build, Cargo also produces the executable `build_appdir`.
-Run it as: `build_appdir shoopdaloop_executable target_dir`.
+Run it as: `build_appdir shoopdaloop shoopdaloop_dev target_dir`, where `shoopdaloop` and `shoopdaloop_dev` point to the built executables.
 It will make an AppDir as `target_dir`.
-You can use AppImage tooling to compress this into an AppImage.
+The `AppRun` file in the target directory can be run.
+You can use AppImage tooling to compress this into an AppImage (i.e. `appimagetool AppDir ShoopDaLoop.AppImage`).

 ### Editable development build